spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use Spack, run ``bin\spack_cmd.bat`` (you may need to Run as Administrator) from the spack soure tree root.
+To use Spack, run ``bin\spack_cmd.bat`` (you may need to Run as Administrator) from the spack source tree root.
 This will provide a Windows command prompt with an environment properly set up with Spack and its prerequisites.
 If you receive a warning message that Python is not in your ``PATH`` (which may happen if you installed Python from the website and not